7Block Labs

 4) L2 and fees: predictable unit economics post-EIP‑4844

-• Batch many pre‑event signals into a single blob where possible.
+• We're batching a bunch of pre-event signals into a single blob whenever we can.

 5) MEV and orderflow integrity